Visit Westminster Abbey and the Tower of London by boat.

 Day 2 London

-Today, a private guide takes you to see two of London's most famous historical attractions.
-Your expert greets you at your hotel, then accompanies you on a brief boat ride on the River Thames which bisects the city.
-From the river, you'll get a grand perspective of the city's unique skyline.
-You arrive first at Westminster Abbey for a guided tour of its many memorials and relics.
-Then make your way to the Tower of London, the city's most famous castle, to explore its grounds and see the Crown Jewels.
-This afternoon, you have tickets to the Churchill War Rooms, where you can explore at your own pace and learn more about the world leader, considered by many to be England's greatest.
+Today, a private guide will take you to see two of London's most famous historical attractions.
+Your expert will greet you at your hotel, then accompany you on the London Underground to Westminster Abbey for a guided tour of its many memorials and relics.
+Next, make your way to the Tower of London, the city's most famous castle, via a boat ride on the Thames River which bisects the city.
+The cruise will provide you with a grand perspective of the city's unique skyline.

 Day 3 London